Venzon/ChillDevViewHelpersBundle/Resources/doc/configuration.md

 ### Keywords

-Special case of `<meta>` tag is `<meta name="keywords"/>` which comes pre-defined as phrases (strings) container.
+Special case of `&lt;meta&gt;` tag is `&lt;meta name="keywords"/&gt;` which comes pre-defined as phrases (strings) container.
 You can configure set of global keywords that will be added to this container at startup:

 ```yaml
 chilldev_viewhelpers: